iotaledger/wasp/tools/wasp-cli/README.md

 * Create a new wallet seed (creates `wasp-cli.json` which stores the seed): `wasp-cli init`

+  **Note:** `wasp-cli` is alpha phase.
+The seed is currently being stored in a plain text file, which is NOT secure; do not use this seed to store funds in the mainnet!

 * Show private key + public key + account address for index 0 (index optional, default 0): `wasp-cli address [-i index]`